pluginguru/unify-batch/PatchReplicator/README.md

 ## "While processing" checkbox

-If checked, the "while processing, update INST layer title to match SFZ name" checkbox will cause the layer-titles for all affected INST layers to be set to match the selected sample-set name.
+If checked, the "while processing, update INST layer title(s) to match SFZ name" checkbox will cause the layer-titles for all affected INST layers to be set to match the selected sample-set name.

 ## Using the program